ibm-cloud-docs/bare-metal/understanding-server-transaction.md

 # Understanding a server transaction
 {: #bm-server-transaction}

-When a server at {{site.data.keyword.Bluemix_short}} is provisioned, an operating system is loaded, or software is installed, it gets put into a *transaction*.
-A transaction is an automated series of steps that are carried out by the {{site.data.keyword.Bluemix_notm}} management systems to configure customer servers.
+When a server at {{site.data.keyword.cloud}} is provisioned, an operating system is loaded, or software is installed, it gets put into a *transaction*.
+A transaction is an automated series of steps that are carried out by the {{site.data.keyword.cloud_notm}} management systems to configure customer servers.

 If one of your servers is in a transaction, a link appears in server notes in hardware listings.
 You can click this link to see what transactions are pending for that specific server.
 You are then presented with a table listing data for the current transaction that is in progress.